 There is no sign of a similar German patent by Langenhan which could imply that Hermann either didn’t apply for a German patent or was not granted one.
 However, a British patent may well have given him the rights for his design in all British territories which, perhaps, covered much of the world at that time.
-We must remember not to get to hung up on patents though.
-After all his patent only covered a barrel catch / breech lock mechanism and not the whole rifle.
+We must remember not to get too hung up on patents though.
+After all his patent only covered a barrel catch / breech-lock mechanism and not the whole rifle.

 Also in around 1900, Langenhan produced their first air pistol, the “Pull Rod”.
 This is an exceptionally rare air pistol as only one example is known to exist.
 Images of the pistol are even rarer!

 In 1905, Langenhan began production of the Dolla pop-out with the black lacquered Langenhan Nr.
 1 and the nickel-plated Langenhan Nr.
 2. This is considered to be the second variant in the range of Dolla air pistols with the first two variants produced by Eisenwerke Gaggenau.
 Production of the Langenhan Nr.
 1 and Nr.
 2 Dolla pistols is considered to have ceased in 1927 when the fourth variant was introduced.
 However, the Nr.
 1 and Nr.
-2 have been seen in catalog advertisements as late as 1934.
-However it is possible that this could be a case of printing plate reuse.
+2 have been seen in catalogue advertisements as late as 1934.
+However, it is possible that this could be a case of printing plate reuse.